on9au/atar-rocks-downloader/README.md

 - Ability to save and load caches, preventing the need to rescan the website.
 - Informative progress bar and logging.
-- Fast and efficient, thanks to the Rust programming language. (my code still sucks though)
+- Fast and efficient, thanks to the Rust programming language.

 ## Usage